isel-sw-projects/2025-non-blocking-PSSR-benchmark/docs/article/00-REVIEWS/review01.md

 ---

 ANSWER: ADD some reference e.g. "Comparison of Structured Concurrency Constructs in Java and Kotlin – Virtual Threads and Coroutines"

+Done: Did not add a reference, but added a section in the Results section with analysis of memory overhead.

 ---